DragRedSim/esphome-native-hdmi-cec/README.md

             id(cec_raw_message).publish_state(frame.to_string(true));
             id(cec_translated_message).publish_state(frame.to_string());

-text_sensor: #Consider excluding these sensors from you Home Assistant database to save space.
+text_sensor: #Consider excluding these sensors from your Home Assistant database to save space.
   - platform: template
     name: "HDMI CEC Raw Message"
     id: cec_raw_message #Do not delete if used with CEC message decoder